Heze-Sapience/gabriel-application/README.md

 ## What Happens After Submission?

 * Your application will be logged automatically in the program’s secure database.
-* The selection team will review all submissions.
+* All submissions will be reviewed.
 * Selected mentees will be notified and receive program instructions.
-* Attend 12 weeks of virtual training via zoom.
+* Attend 12 weeks of virtual training.
 * Participate in cohort final research project.

 ---

 ## Potential Benefits

-* Receive GABRIEL e-Book by Toluwase H. Fatoki
+* Receive GABRIEL e-Book.
 * Receive certificate of program completion.
-* Receive recommendation letter for admission application upon request.
+* Receive recommendation letters.
-* Receive application fee support for MSc.
-Applied Bioinformatics program in Nigeria.
+* Receive future opportunities in GABRIEL community.

 ---

-## Application submission Deadline
+## Application Eligibility and Deadline

-* Application closes December 20th, 2026
+* Eligibility:  Graduate from ALL COUNTRIES are eligible to apply.
+* Deadline:    ** January 30th, 2026**

 ---

 ## About the Program Lead

 **Toluwase Fatoki** is an applied bioinformatics researcher and mentor passionate about training the next generation of scientists across Africa and beyond.
-Through **Heze-Sapience International**, he leads initiatives like GABRIEL to bridge the gap between formal education and applied, hands-on research experiences.
+He leads initiatives like GABRIEL to bridge the gap between formal education and applied, hands-on research experiences.

 ---